What is safeguarding?

 The Archdiocese has a statutory duty to protect children and vulnerable people in their care.

-These safeguarding documents (advice, protocols, fact sheets) were open for community consultation during November 2018.
-They can be found under the Safeguarding Documents section of this site.
+All safeguarding documents (advice, protocols, fact sheets), can be found under the Safeguarding Documents section of this site.
 Your comments are sought on the; ease of use, helpfulness and relevance of the documents.
-If there are any additional policies and procedures you think are needed, and/or you wish to provide any feedback prior to this time, please email the Institute for Professional Standards and Safeguarding at firstname.lastname@example.org.
+If there are any additional policies and procedures you think are needed, and/or you wish to provide comments on the existing documents, please email Maria Hicks at the Institute for Professional Standards and Safeguarding at email@example.com.